GSA/CFO.gov/_resources/uniform-guidance-promising-practices.md

 </p>

 <p>
-    <strong class="dark-green-color">Dave Mader</strong> has had a distinguished career in both the Government and private sector.
+    <strong>Dave Mader</strong> has had a distinguished career in both the Government and private sector.
 He formerly served as an IRS
     assistant deputy commissioner, where he received the Distinguished and Meritorious President Rank Award and the Treasury Secretary’s
     Honor Award for his work.
 Before joining OMB, he was a senior vice president at Booz Allen Hamilton, leading the firm’s work with the Department of Treasury and many other Federal agencies.
 Dave is also a Fellow with the National Academy of Public Administration.